 What is the Healthiest Dog Food for Small Breeds?

-The “healthiest” food for your dog will vary, breed, and size.
+The “healthiest” food for your dog will vary depending on its nutritional needs, breed, and size.
 Generally speaking, small dogs need a higher caloric content per pound than larger breeds.
 They don’t necessarily need larger portions, it is more a matter of correct ingredients in the right amounts.
 A lack of calories can result in low blood sugar, or hypoglycemia.
 A higher metabolism, such as those found in smaller breeds, need more calories than an average metabolism to keep the body functioning properly.

 Most breeds require a balanced diet with protein, grains, vegetables, and fruits.
-Fortunately, a lot of commercial brands contain.
+Fortunately, a lot of commercial brands containadequate ingredients for a balanced diet.
 The issue occurs in the portion sizes.
 A common misconception is that a smaller breed requires a smaller portion throughout the day.
 It is important to note that some small breeds may need smaller portions, but more often throughout the day.
 Different brands will have different serving suggestions.
 It is always important to consult with your veterinarian for the appropriate brand and diet for your dog.

 Many other breeds of small dogs are inherently healthy and have longevity.
 To ensure good health, always adopt from reputable breeders with health records from both parents.
 Avoid adopting from careless breeders, puppy mills, and pet stores when possible.
 Make sure that living spaces are safe for your dog, and that you are using good training techniques, such as positive reinforcement.